 The specificity of Rogen’s life shows you exactly how his path formed ahead of him – from being funny at school, to doing stand up, then on to acting and writing, and within a really very short amount of time more or less becoming the actor/producer/writer that he is today.
 I remember reading in an interview with him earlier this year that one of the reasons he is so prolific is because he is doing exactly what he always wanted to do – he is literally fulfilling his life ambitions all the time.
 In some ways, on paper, in this book, his life has been very simple – enjoying life, making plans, and being just lucky enough every time to become incredibly successful.
 But of course, amongst the humour and in the fast pace, there are more personal elements, deeper moments of considering the influence of heritage, grandparents, and parents.
 There are hints of more.
 No one’s life is ever really simple.

 So I suppose my desire for more personal moments was fuelled by all of these things.
 And perhaps a desire for some sort of connection through this.
-I certainly enjoyed reading Yearbook and I would recommend it to anyone who likes Seth Rogen and who likes an unusual memoir – and one that you’ll read really quickly.
+Basically I loved reading Yearbook and I would recommend it to anyone who likes Seth Rogen and who likes an unusual memoir, and one that you’ll read really quickly, for better or worse.
+Just don’t expect hugely personal divulgence, more of a gloss over of his life so far.
+But then I suppose there is so much more to come.
+Fingers crossed.

 Published in 2021 by Crown Publishing (USA).
 I read the hardback edition, pictured above.